Georgian4090/Health-Analysis-from-Cough-Sounds/README.md

-# Health-Analysis-from-Cough-Sounds
- # Cough Severity Analysis using Machine Learning 🔬
+ # Cough Severity Analysis using Machine Learning

 This project presents an end-to-end machine learning pipeline for analyzing cough sounds to classify them as 'healthy' or 'unhealthy'.
 The model's probabilistic output serves as a severity score, demonstrating a powerful application of audio classification for preliminary digital health screening.